Matrixuniverses/Citadel-Fitness/readme.md

 #### How to Run

-To run the app app from jar:
+To run the app app from a Jar file:
 1. Navigate to the directory containing the jar
 2. Open a terminal window
 3. Run "java -jar citadelFitness.jar"